 Are short comments less valuable?
 In a word: no.

 It’s a conversation.
 Sometimes you say hi to someone in the grocery store or in the coffee room at work or while you’re at the neighborhood bar.
 The engagement isn’t less important; it’s just brief.

 Conversations are valuable regardless of the length.
 I’ve talked about the value of small talk before.
 Often small talk is a way to build trust before talking about deeper things.

 If you want people interested in you, show interest in them.

-Whatever you choose to do, I recommend spending 5 minutes a day in the morning finding things you can reply to.
+Whatever you choose to do, I recommend spending five minutes a day finding posts you can reply to.
 Set a timer if it helps you.
 Do it in the morning or after lunch.
 I enjoy scrolling Twitter while I am drinking my coffee in the morning.

 Yes, I’m trying to get to all my FAVorite places to see how beautiful this spring is treating them before everything turns brown. 🤣